robbert-harms/MDT/docs/_advanced_usage/batch_fitting.rst

     mdt.batch_fit('mdt_example_data', ['BallStick_r1 (Cascade)'])

-Or, another example, if you want to analyze ``NODDI`` on all your downloaded HCP Wu-Minn datasets, you can use:
+Or, another example, if you want to analyze ``NODDI`` on all your downloaded HCP datasets, you can use:

 .. code-block:: python

     mdt.batch_fit('~/download_dir/', ['NODDI (Cascade)'])

-and it will autodetect the Wu-Minn layout and fit NODDI to all the subjects.
+and it will autodetect the MGH and WuMinn layout and fit NODDI to all the subjects.